The TMCanada Resale charge on your credit card statement is a transaction that was made through the Ticketmaster Resale site.

 Ticketmaster Canada sells tickets to shows that are taking place around the world to Canadian customers.

 It does have a resale site where ticket holders can sell their tickets to other people who are interested in attending.

 The official fan-to-fan marketplace for reselling tickets is called TicketExchange.

 All tickets on TicketExchange are verified by Ticketmaster.

 This site primarily allows fans to buy and sell tickets for sporting events.

 These sporting events include games for the NHL, NFL, NBA, MLB, and NCAA College Sports, among others.

 Frequently Asked Questions

-Why am I seeing the TMCanada Resale charge on my credit card if I didn’t make a purchase?
+- Why is TMCanada charging me if I didn’t make a purchase?

 There is a chance that your credit card has been compromised and is now being used to make purchases.
 If you do not recognize the TMCanada transactions on your statement, then immediately get in touch with your card provider or bank.